alexander-nolan/ase-bootcamp/CourseFiles/Week7/Key-Vault/Part1.md

   ```

 ##### **Create a Key Vault**
-# Create a Key Vault in the resource group.
+Create a Key Vault in the resource group.
 Note: Key Vault names must be globally unique, which means
-# no two Key Vaults in the world can have the same name.
+no two Key Vaults in the world can have the same name.
 To ensure this, append your initials and a unique
-# number to the Key Vault name.
+number to the Key Vault name.
 For example:

 ```bash
 az keyvault create --name myKeyVaultAN01624 --resource-group myResourceGroup --location eastus --enable-rbac-authorization
 ```

-# Instructions:
+##### **Key Vault Naming Instructions**
-# - Replace `myKeyVaultAN01624` with a unique name by adding your initials and a number.
+- Replace `myKeyVaultAN01624` with a unique name by adding your initials and a number.
-# - If the command fails due to the name being taken, modify the number or name slightly and try again.
+- If the command fails due to the name being taken, modify the number or name slightly and try again.
-# - Key Vault names can contain alphanumeric characters (letters and numbers) and hyphens, but they must
-#   start and end with a letter or number and be between 3 and 24 characters long.
+- Key Vault names can contain alphanumeric characters (letters and numbers) and hyphens, but they must start and end with a letter or number and be between 3 and 24 characters long.

 ##### **View the Key Vault in the Azure Portal**
 - Open the [Azure Portal](https://portal.azure.com/).